OPENAIRINTERFACE/openairinterface5g/doc/NR_SA_CN5G_gNB_USRP_COTS_UE_Tutorial.md

 [[_TOC_]]

 #  1. Scenario
-In this tutorial we describe how to configure and run a 5G end-to-end setup with OAI CN5G, OAI gNB and COTS UE.
+In this tutorial we describe how to configure and run a 5G end-to-end setup with OAI CN5G, OAI gNB, OAI UE and COTS UE.

 Minimum hardware requirements:
 - Laptop/Desktop/Server for OAI CN5G and OAI gNB